-For more information about the setup wizard, see [ Installation > Setup-wizard > ].
+For more information about the setup wizard, see [Installation > Setup-wizard >].

-If you are intending to register Ubuntu or Red Hat Enterprise Linux clients, you will need to set up custom repositories and channels.
-For more information, see [ Client-configuration > Non-suse-clients > ].
+If you are intending to register Ubuntu or Red Hat Enterprise Linux clients, you need to set up custom repositories and channels.
+For more information, see the relevant section in [Client-configuration > Registration-overview >].

 To synchronize your channels, navigate to Software > Manage > Channels.
-Click each channel you created, navigate to the Repositories > Sync tab, and click [ Sync Now ].
+Click each channel you created, navigate to the Repositories > Sync tab, and click [Sync Now].
 You can also schedule synchronization from this screen.